MaxHalford/sorobn/README.md

 ```

-You can also use the following notation, which is slightly terser:
+You can also use the following notation, which is slightly more terse:

 ```python
 >>> import hedgehog as hh